-Which meant that the hosts could not afford to be complacent, even though they had seen off Bangladesh by 10 wickets in the opening round of the series.
-And they showed that they meant business, from ball one.
-Winning the toss and batting first, Marcus Trescothick (85 in 65 balls) and Andrew Strauss bludgeoned the opposition, racking up an opening stand of 141 in just 16.3 overs.
-A minor wobble saw England become 179/3, but at that point exactly 25 overs were still left.
-At which point came in Paul Collingwood, joining Strauss in the middle.
+After Michael Vaughan won the toss and elected to bat, Marcus Trescothick (85 in 65 balls) and Andrew Strauss bludgeoned the opposition, racking up an opening stand of 141 in just 16.3 overs.
+A minor wobble saw England fall to 179/3, but at this point exactly 25 overs were still remaining.
+Paul Collingwood came in at the fall of the third wicket, joining Strauss in the middle.

 This opened the floodgates, and Collingwood proceeded to cut through the middle order with his gentle medium pace.
 In a span of 14 overs, 155/2 became 201/8 – all six wickets falling to Collingwood.
-He too, like Tremlett, was on a hat-trick once when he followed captain Habibul Bashar’s dismissal with Aftab Ahmed’s wicket, a caught and bowled.
+Like Tremlett, he too was on a hat-trick once when he followed captain Habibul Bashar’s dismissal with the wicket of Aftab Ahmed, who was out caught and bowled.
 Three of his six victims were bowled.

-The previous best all-round show was by Vivian Richards, who made 119 and took 5/41 for the West Indies against New Zealand at Dunedin in 1986-87.
-Collingwood’s figures of 6/31 also broke Mark Ealham’s record (5/15 v Zimbabwe, Kimberley, 1999-00) of the best ODI bowling return by an Englishman.
-As of now, the record is standing, with only Chris Woakes becoming the other English bowler to take 6 wickets in an innings (6/45 v Australia, Brisbane 2010-11).
+The previous best all-round show was by Vivian Richards, who hit 119 and took 5/41 for the West Indies against New Zealand at Dunedin in 1986-87.
+Collingwood’s figures of 6/31 also broke Mark Ealham’s record (5/15 v Zimbabwe, Kimberley, 1999-00) for the best ODI bowling return by an Englishman.
+The record is still standing, with Chris Woakes the only other English bowler to have taken an ODI six-for.

-His figures are the best ODI bowling analysis at Trent Bridge, surpassing Kenneth MacLeay’s 6/39 for Australia against India in the 1983 World Cup.
-Collingwood also holds the English record of the highest number of runs in ODI cricket as well as the most ODI matches played – 5092 in 197 matches from 2001 to 2011.
-Though he has not played for England since the 2011 World Cup, he remains one of England’s best limited-overs players, as his numbers suggest.
+Collingwood’s figures also became the best ODI bowling analysis at Trent Bridge, surpassing Kenneth MacLeay’s 6/39 for Australia against India in the 1983 World Cup.
+He was the first English batsman to cross the mark of 5000 ODI runs – his total reads 5092 in 197 matches from 2001 to 2011.
+Add to that his outstanding fielding, and it is safe to say that he finished his career as one of England’s best ODI players.